Published in Primary Care

 Optometrists are accustomed to inquiring about smoking while taking our patient’s medical history.
 This helps to evaluate the patient’s general health status and assess the risk of conditions like respiratory disease, cancer, and stroke.
-In the field of eyecare, we also know that smoking increases the risk for age-related macular degeneration and for exacerbation of conditions like thyroid eye disease and ocular surface disease.
+In the field of eyecare, we also know that smoking increases the risk for age-related macular degeneration and exacerbation of conditions like thyroid eye disease and ocular surface disease.
 Times have changed, and it is now important to modify our inquiry and specifically include the use of e-cigarettes and vaping.
-There are many misconceptions that have accompanied the rise of these newer forms of smoking and patients don’t necessarily equate these newer vehicles with the formal definition; thus it can go unreported on an intake form or medical history.
-This article will pinpoint the reasons why it is so important to have this particular discussion with patients and present information to assist in patient education that hopefully encourages cessation.
+Many misconceptions have accompanied the rise of these newer forms of smoking and patients don’t necessarily equate these newer vehicles with the formal definition; thus it can go unreported on an intake form or medical history.
+This article will pinpoint why it is so important to discuss with patients and present information to assist in patient education that hopefully encourages cessation.

 Electronic cigarettes (e-cigarettes for short) involve the creation of a vapor liquid mixture consisting of nicotine, flavoring, and other chemicals.
 The chemical mixture is aerosolized and the vapor is inhaled (“vaping”).
 The vehicle usually involves a battery and a heating component and can look like a traditional cigarette (often referred to as an e-cigarette) or pen-shaped vehicle (often referred to as a “vape-pen”).
 There are also other variations that come in the form of a small squarish “tank” or “mod” and some that are even disguised as everyday objects like a flash drive.
 These devices can also be used to inhale marijuana and other drugs, in addition to nicotine substances.1